BlockchainCommons/seedtool-cli/MANUAL.md

 #

 $ seedtool --ur | tr [:lower:] [:upper:] | tee /dev/tty | qrencode -o seedqrcode.png -l L
-UR:CRYPTO-SEED/5GQ4QZQZ0Z7CT2QWEULWT50LXF8YPXGZMPJPJ3LP3RLQFT
+UR:CRYPTO-SEED/OEADGDKOSONNENBYLRSRCHMSAHADPTCLJEPTWDAOTPIECFFDBDPLGHLOOL
 ```

 `seedqrcode.png`:

 ![](manual-images/seedqrcode.png)

-The payload of a UR is [CBOR](https://tools.ietf.org/html/rfc7049) encoded as [BC32](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-0004-bc32.md).
+The payload of a UR is [CBOR](https://tools.ietf.org/html/rfc7049) encoded as [Bytewords](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-012-bytewords.md).
 If you wish to examine the CBOR encoding, you can use seedtool to decode the BC32 payload of a UR.
 In this example we use the seed above, but only decode the part after the slash as BC32.

 ```
-$ seedtool --in bc32 5GQ4QZQZ0Z7CT2QWEULWT50LXF8YPXGZMPJPJ3LP3RLQFT
+$ seedtool --in btwm OEADGDKOSONNENBYLRSRCHMSAHADPTCLJEPTWDAOTPIECFFDBDPLGHLOOL a2015076c99e361184c317970501a9216ba9ea02d86419480b
-a20150080278bd85a80ecf3ee5d1ff324e409902d8641947e1
 ```

 Inputting this byte sequence into the [CBOR Playground](http://cbor.me/), we see the CBOR diagnostic notation output:

 ```
-{1: h'080278BD85A80ECF3EE5D1FF324E4099', 2: 100(18401)}
+{1: h'76C99E361184C317970501A9216BA9EA', 2: 100(18443)}
 ```

 This is a map with two fields, labeled `1` (the seed itself) and `2` (the date the seed was encoded as number of days since the Unix epoch, tagged with `100` as per the [IETF specification for such dates](https://datatracker.ietf.org/doc/draft-ietf-cbor-date-tag/?include_text=1).
 The map labels and their meanings are defined in the [Registry of Uniform Resource (UR) Types](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-0006-urtypes.md).